G30ffm89/steg-challenge/README.md

 ## Steghide 2
  - Ran command `strings uwe2.jpg`
- - below the file signature there was the line with a string to decode
+ - below the file signature there was the line with a string to decode it looked like base64 due to the two equals signs
  - flipped the string and decoded it using base64 within the terminal
 ![Screenshot From 2024-12-08 16-44-19](https://github.com/user-attachments/assets/e7ae282f-48ca-428b-92f3-79d6698926ee)
  - the command returned a password